Scheduling Execution in PHP

 Dynamic Message Schedules

-In case we would like to dynamically decide, when given process should be executed, we can define it when sending message.
+In case we would like to dynamically decide, when a given process should be executed, we can define it when sending a message.

 And our Command Handler